go-tandem/business/README.md

 - Bug reports and pull requests are welcome on GitHub at https://github.com/gocardless/business.

 GoCardless ♥ open source.
 If you do too, come [join us](https://gocardless.com/about/jobs).

+## In this FORK
+Renamed the Business module to BusinessDay